sampreet-chawla/express-mongoose-crud/README.md

 ## :fork_and_knife:  One more thing!
 When you create an api, you often want to add a lot of data to test your api, routes etc.

-Instead of adding each record in postman its convetional to add a seed route.
+Instead of adding each record in Postman it's conventional to add a seed route.

 For us, it might look something like this: